nick-jhlee/personal-website/content/talk/0107_OSI_Seminar/index.md

 #   Simply enter your project's folder or file name without extension.
 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
-projects: ["theory-deep-learning"]
+projects: ["loss-surface"]
 ---

-Last 2 papers aren't related to my current topics, but they are expected to be in short time ;)
+As of now, the last 2 papers aren't related to my current research topics, but they are expected to be in short time ;)

 Papers discussed in the talk:
 - Daneshmand, H., Kohler, J., Bach, F., Hofmann, T., Lucchi, A. Batch normalization provably avoids rank collapse for randomly initialized deep networks.
 In *NeurIPS*, 2020.